iterative/dvc.org/static/docs/get-started/example-pipeline.md

 It's time to save the pipeline.
 You can check using `git status` command that we do not save pickle model files or initial data sets into Git.
-We are just saving a snapshot of the DVC files that describe data and code versions and relationships between them.
+We are just saving a snapshot of the DVC-files that describe data and code versions and relationships between them.

 ```dvc